-TIMOTHY A. HOLT Director Since: 2012
+TIMOTHY A. HOLT Director Since: 2012 Age: 63

-Committees: Audit Committee: Securities Investment
+Committees: Audit Committee; Securities Investment Committee (Chairman)

-Committee (Chairman)

 Timothy A. Holt was an executive committee member and Senior Vice President and Chief Investment Officer of Aetna, Inc., a diversified health care benefits company, when he retired in 2008 after 30 years of service.
 From 2004 through 2007, he also served as Chief Enterprise Risk Officer of Aetna.
 Prior to being named Chief Investment Officer in 1997, Mr. Holt held various senior management positions with Aetna, including Chief Financial Officer of Aetna Retirement Services and Vice President, Finance and Treasurer of Aetna.
 Mr. Holt served as a consultant to Aetna during 2008 and 2009.
-Mr. Holt also serves as a director of Virtus Investment Partners, Inc. and StanCorp Financial Group, Inc. (which was a public company until it was acquired on March 7, 2016).
+Mr. Holt also serves as a director of Virtus Investment Partners, Inc. and StanCorp Financial Group, Inc.

-Mr. Holt brings to the Board investment expertise, skill in assessing and managing investment and credit risk, broadbased experience in a number of areas relevant to our business, including insurance, and senior executive experience gained at a major public insurance company.
+Mr. Holt brings to the Board investment expertise, skill in assessing and managing investment and credit risk, broad-based experience in a number of areas relevant to our business, including insurance, and senior executive experience gained at a major public insurance company.

-KENNETH M. JASTROW, II Lead Director Director Since: 1994

-Committees: Management Development, Nominating & Governance Committee (Chairman); Executive Committee
+KENNETH M. JASTROW, II Lead Director Director Since: 1994 Age: 68 Committees: Management Development, Nominating & Governance Committee (Chairman); Executive Committee

 Kenneth M. Jastrow, II currently serves as our Lead Director.
-During 2000 - 2007, Mr. Jastrow served as Chairman and Chief Executive Officer of Temple-Inland Inc., a paper and forest products company, which during Mr. Jastrow's tenure also had interests in real estate and financial services.
-Mr. Jastrow is a director of KB Home and Genesis Energy, LLC. the general partner of Genesis Energy, LP, a publicly-traded master limited partnership.
-He served as non-executive Chairman of the Board of Forestar Group Inc., which is engaged in various real estate and natural resource businesses, from 2007 until September 2015, and was a director of that company through the end of 2015.
+Mr. Jastrow was the non-executive Chairman of the Board of Forestar Group Inc., which is engaged in various real estate and natural resource businesses, from 2007 until September 2015, and was a director of that company through the end of 2015.
+He is a director of KB Home and Genesis Energy, LLC, the general partner of Genesis Energy, LP, a publicly-traded master limited partnership.